What is a campus?

 - Appropriate spaces for use by young people both through dedicated service provision and on an ad hoc basis

-- A variety of multi-purpose activity rooms (to provide additional space for other services such as learning disabilities amongst others and local community activities, as needs are identified)
+- A variety of multi-purpose activity rooms (to provide additional space for other services such as learning disabilities and local community activities, as needs are identified)

-- Enhanced parking facilities for the campus, parking arrangements on site are currently inadequate.
+- Enhanced parking facilities for the campus as parking arrangements on site are currently inadequate.

 - Includes an internal reconfiguration of the building to make it more efficient.